 In the case of an outsourced Alert Communicator as a notification service (answering machine service, help desk, etc.) the telecommunication carrier identification and PIN reference may not be known by the Alert Manager in which case this field might not be populated.

-Common Data Types
+Appendix C Common Data Types

 This section describes PCD constraints of commonly used HL7 data types.